-Injuries caused by contact with living things include bites, stings and envenomation from animals and plants, along with unintentional person-to-person contact.
+Injuries caused by contact with people, plants and animals include bites, stings and envenomation from animals and plants, along with unintentional person-to-person contact.

-Contact with living things is the fifth leading cause of injury hospitalisations and the thirteenth leading cause of injury deaths.
+Contact with people, plants and animals leading to injury is the fifth leading cause of injury hospitalisations and the thirteenth leading cause of injury deaths.

-Contact with living things is a common cause of injury hospitalisations but results in few deaths.
+Contact with people, plants and animals is a common cause of injury hospitalisations but results in few deaths.

 0.2% of all injury deaths